-Another Space/LDHP are delighted that the following archaeologists have agreed to examine and excavate the former site of Calgarth Estate, at the Lakes School.
+Another Space/LDHP were delighted that the following archaeologists agreed to examine and excavate the former site of Calgarth Estate, at the Lakes School.
 They are renowned experts especially in the field of Holocaust research and have shown a deep and sympathetic interest in excavating the site, and particularly because of the connection to Treblinka.

 Caroline Sturdy Colls, PhD, MPhil(B), BA (Hons), MCIFA, MCSFS, PgCHPE, FHEA

 Caroline is Professor of Conflict Archaeology and Genocide Investigation and Director of the Centre of Archaeology at Staffordshire University specialising in Holocaust Studies.
 At the Centre, Caroline teaches in the areas of forensic archaeology, techniques in the identification of human remains and various aspects of crime scene investigation.
 Her research focusses on the application of interdisciplinary approaches to the investigation of Holocaust landscapes.
 She completed the first archaeological surveys of the former extermination camp at Treblinka, in addition to working at many other Holocaust sites.